nic-dgl103-f24-cvs2/project-evilfuzz/README.md

 ### home page

-in the header there will be the logo and the nav. the nav will include home, about, contact, and a fake galary. in the body there will be: a brief description of the farm, location detailes with a video background and table of hours, and a small gallarie of photos. in the footer there will be: a call to action, a disclaimer, and some social links.
+in the header there will be the logo and the nav. the nav will include home, about, contact, and a fake galary. in the body there will be: a brief description of the farm with a video background, location detailes with a table of hours, and a small gallarie of photos. in the footer there will be: a call to action, a disclaimer, and some social links.

 ### about page